History of Gary Player in Timeline

 In 1961, Gary Player led the U.S. based PGA Tour money list.

-In 1965, Gary Player completed the Career Grand Slam at the age of twenty-nine.
+In 1965, Gary Player completed the Grand Slam at the age of twenty-nine.

-In 1965, at the age of 29, Gary Player won the U.S. Open, becoming the only non-American to win all four majors in a career, achieving the Career Grand Slam.
-He was the youngest to achieve this feat at the time.
+In 1965, at the age of 29, Gary Player won the U.S. Open, becoming the first non-American to achieve a career Grand Slam.
+At the time, he was the youngest to do so.

-In 1966, Gary Player espoused support for the apartheid policies of Hendrik Verwoerd in his book "Grand Slam Golf".
+In 1966, Gary Player expressed support for apartheid policies in his book, "Grand Slam Golf", leading to future protests and controversies.

 Grand Slam Golf